 Hydrogen peroxide is a colorless and odorless liquid.
 Suppliers produce various concentrations depending on the application.
-The main use for hydrogen peroxide is as a bleaching agent for the textile and paper industry.
+Safe and compliant hydrogen peroxide storage is important to many industries.

 Hydrogen peroxide is a corrosive chemical requiring care when handling and storing the product.
 The fact that it is a colorless liquid without a distinct odor makes it difficult to identify by observation.
 Label containers to warn people of the contents.

 The textile industry uses hydrogen peroxide for bleaching cotton.
 It is a highly effective agent for bleaching protein fibers.
 Bleaching happens by immersing the cotton in a hydrogen peroxide solution.
 The process requires specific pH and temperature set points to be successful.

 Hydrogen peroxide is also common in the pulp and paper industry.
 It produces a high-quality brightness in paper that remains stable for a long time.
 Hydrogen peroxide is superior to other bleaching agents.
 It is also friendlier to the environment and more economic than the alternatives.